 A First in the EPL

-100 Years On and a Daring Dane Sets the Stage
+100 Years On and Setting the Stage

-Brazilian goalkeeper Ceni and his Paraguyan counterpart Chilavert capitalized on their opportunities, with the latter even becoming the first goalkeeper to score a hat trick in a match.
+Brazilian goalkeeper Ceni and his Paraguayan counterpart Chilavert capitalized on their opportunities, with the latter even becoming the first goalkeeper to score a hat trick in a match.
 However, back in 1900 at Roker Park in Sunderland, England, Manchester City's Charlie Williams launched a long 100-yard clearance to become the first goal-scoring goalkeeper.
 Eighty-five years on and England would be the country that an international goalkeeper established a precedent.

 He utilized his unusual height to become a notable goal-scoring goalkeeper.
 Interesting was that Peter Schmeichel's scoring exploits began in Denmark during what became a disastrous campaign.
 Schmeichel played three seasons for his Hvidovre; his second season was in 1985, and the goalkeeper scored six goals during that campaign.
 In 1985, Hvidovre suffered relegation from Denmark's top division.
 Schmeichel would get opportunities to continue scoring goals.

 Schmeichel scored 11 goals overall, including a goal against Belgium in 2000during a friendly ahead of Denmark's participation at Euro 2000.
 On Oct.
 20, 2001, Schmeichel's final goal came at Everton's Goodison Park while at Aston Villa.
 Schmeichel volleyed an incoming corner kick on the far post to become the first goalkeeper to score in the English Premier League, but Aston Villa lost the game 3-2.
 As of 2019, Schmeichel is one of five goalkeepers to have scored in the English Premier League.